© 2006-2015 Bob Hackett, Sander Kingsepp, Peter Cundall and Erich Muehlthaler

 At 1700, arrives off Singapore.
 The tankers move to the oil terminal at Bukum, while MIYAKE and SHIOKAZE enter Johore Strait and arrive at Seletar Naval Base Harbor.

 11 March 1944:

-At 0730, MIYAKE departs Singapore with kaibokan ETOROFU, SHIMUSHU and IKI escorting convoy HI-48 consisting of transport/cargo liners AWA, SANUKI, TEIA (ex French ARAMIS) and HOKUROKU MARUs, oilers OMUROSAN, OTOWASAN, TATEKAWA, ITSUKUSHIMA, SEIYO, NICHIEI and KUROSHIO MARUs and two unidentified ships.
+At 0730, MIYAKE departs Singapore with kaibokan ETOROFU, SHIMUSHU and IKI escorting 11-ship convoy HI-48 consisting of transport/cargo liners AWA, SANUKI, TEIA (ex-French ARAMIS) and HOKUROKU HOKURIKU MARUs, oilers OMUROSAN, OTOWASAN, TATEKAWA, ITSUKUSHIMA, SEIYO, NICHIEI and KUROSHIO MARUs and two unidentified ship.

 14 March 1944:

 At 0250, when passing to the south off Ke Ga Point, French Indochina coast, SANUKI MARU is hit by a contact mine starboard side forward, at 10-31N, 108-04E.
 Explosion cause damage to turning mechanism of forward main gun and underwater sound detector, some flooding.
 Engines suffer no damage and SANUKI MARU is able to make 16 knots.
 The ship is detached from the convoy and proceeds to St. Jacques anchorage to investigate condition.
 (NB: arrives Tokuyama on 4 August 1944 and then proceeds to Harima shipyard for full-scale repairs, resumes operations in May 1944 when leaving Sasebo for Singapore in convoy HI-63 on 13 May 1944.
 In all probability, the mine was one of eleven Mk 12 mines laid by USS CREVALLE 14-15 January 1944 off Ke Ga Point, at 10-33N x 108-01E.)